broadinstitute/DBP_Doe/Documentation.md

 I added the source and target images in the mounted folder after mounting which meant I need to re-mount so docker was able to find it and I also just mentioned the folder name without giving the entire path since the docker is alerady in the mounted folder.
 These changes helped in making the script run locally and also was training with one image that I provided.

-Based on the comparison between the code that I had for the local run or on the docker with the code from the DL4MicEverywhere notebook (3D UNet), we found only the `if` statement in the following function being commented out earlier since we had an error.
+Based on the comparison between the code that I had for the local run (the utils file specifically) or on the docker with the code from the DL4MicEverywhere notebook (3D UNet), we found only the `if` statement in the following function being commented out earlier since we had an error.

 ```
 def deform_volume(self, src_vol, tgt_vol):